wa3449/catalog/README.md

 $ python models.py
 ```

-2. Seed the database: (from the application root directory: /vagrant/catalog)
+2. Seed the database: (from the application root directory: /vagrant/catalog) Note that views.py must be running for the seeddb.py to access the API endpoints used to seed the database.

 ```
 $ python views.py